-- 1. to be responsible for the overall administration and services of the University; - 2. to make all correspondences relating to the University and be responsible for proper maintenance of all the records of the University; - 3. to enter into agreement or contract, sign documents and authenticate records on behalf of the University; - 4. to be responsible for the due custody of the records and the common seal of the University and place all such information and documents as may be necessary for transaction of the business of the University. - 5. to issue notices convening the meeting of the Board of Governors, Board of Management, Academic Council, and other Committees and facilitate them with requisite/relevant documents for taking appropriate decisions. - 6. to be responsible for admission of the students to the University with assistance of the Dean (Student Affairs) to various programmes offered by the University. - 7. to be the in-charge of registration of the students of the University and shall maintain a register of all degrees, diplomas, and certificates conferred by the University. - 8. to be responsible for the general discipline of the University office and shall have disciplinary control over the University office, and shall have the power to sanction leave of the University employees working under him.

-10. to exercise such other powers and perform such other duties as may be required from time to time by the Board of Governors, Board of Management, or the Vice-Chancellor.
+- 1. to be responsible for the overall administration and services of the University; - 2. to make all correspondences relating to the University and be responsible for proper maintenance of all the records of the University; - 3. to enter into agreement or contract, sign documents and authenticate records on behalf of the University; - 4. to be responsible for the due custody of the records and the common seal of the University and place all such information and documents as may be necessary for transaction of the business of the University. - 5. to issue notices convening the meeting of the Board of Governors, Board of Management, Academic Council, and other Committees and facilitate them with requisite/relevant documents for taking appropriate decisions. - 6. to be responsible for admission of the students to the University with assistance of the Dean (Student Affairs) to various programmes offered by the University. - 7. to be the in-charge of registration of the students of the University and shall maintain a register of all degrees, diplomas, and certificates conferred by the University. - 8. to be responsible for the general discipline of the University office and shall have disciplinary control over the University office, and shall have the power to sanction leave of the University employees working under him. - 9. to implement inclusive hiring policies of the University and human resource development for upgradation of knowledge & skills commensurate to the goals and objectives of the University. - 10. to exercise such other powers and perform such other duties as may be required from time to time by the Board of Governors, Board of Management, or the Vice-Chancellor.